 MORE Good News on this Date:

-- The U.S. Supreme Court struck down Alabama’s racial segregation on public buses, thus ending the Montgomery Bus Boycott (1956)
+- The U.S. Supreme Court struck down as unconstitutional Alabama’s policy of racial segregation on public buses, thus ending the Montgomery Bus Boycott, made famous by Rosa Parks (1956)

 - Saddam Hussein agreed to the return of international weapons inspectors to Iraq, demanded by a UN Security Council Resolution (2002)